xjtu-enre/ENRE-ts/packages/enre-feature-stat/fixtures/typescript/parameter-this/README.md

 ## Metrics

+* #Usage%(Function Declaration/Expression, Method Declaration)
-* #Usage%
+* Types{ParentIsFunction, ParentIsMethod}
-* Context (Is function or method or arrow function, however arrow function is not possible)
+    * ParentIsFunction: The parent of this `this` parameter is a function
+    * ParentIsMethod: The parent of this `this` parameter is a method
+* Types{TypedAsContainingClass, TypedNotAsContainingClass} (Only applies to
+  ParentIsMethod)
+    * TypedAsContainingClass: The type of `this` is the same as the class
+    * TypedNotAsContainingClass: The type of `this` is not the same as the class
 * Index (Expected to be first)

-* Type (If it is a method, does the type of `this` the same as the class)
+## Tags

+* static